In Franchise Mode, there is no better way to build a team full of your favorite star players than with the fantasy draft feature.

-He is a dominant receiver who can catch just about anything thrown to him.
+He is a dominant receiver who can catch just about anything thrown at him.
 Don’t be surprised if he gets taken in the first 15 picks.

 Jefferson has been at the top of the league in receiving yards in each of his first two seasons in the league and has risen as one of the best receivers of the past decade with his impressive stats so far in his young career.

-You could make the argument that his Madden rating should be higher based off his impressive performance on the field in previous seasons, but the Madden Ratings adjuster seems to be a little hesitant in giving Jefferson elite level attributes at this time.
+You could make the argument that his Madden rating should be higher based on his impressive performance on the field in previous seasons, but the Madden Ratings adjuster seems to be a little hesitant in giving Jefferson elite-level attributes at this time.

 Tight Ends (TE)

 Tight ends always tend to wind up falling to later rounds in Madden fantasy drafts but don’t be surprised if Kelce starts to break that trend.
 His ratings are just too good to ignore.

 At 98 overall, I would be shocked if I saw him outside of the first round.
 He can and should be a 100+ reception type guy for the remainder of his career, and that is a very valuable asset to have in a tight end in Madden.